RaijmakersH/az900-labs/Instructions/Walkthroughs/01-Create a virtual machine.md

 **Congratulations!** You have created a new VM running a web server that is accessible via its public IP address.
 If you had a web application to host, you could deploy application files to the virtual machine and host them for public access on the deployed virtual machine.

-**Note**: To avoid additional costs, you can remove this resource group.
+**Note**: To avoid additional costs, you can optionally remove this resource group.
 Search for resource groups, click your resource group, and then click **Delete resource group**.
 Verify the name of the resource group and then click **Delete**.
 Monitor the **Notifications** to see verify that the deletion completed successfully.